 Configuration hazard - risk of reduced performance.
 Enabling diagnostic logging will significantly affect the performance of RUGGEDCOM ROX II.
 Only enable diagnostic logging when directed by Siemens.

 To enable or disable the NETCONF Summary log, do the following:

-- Make sure the CLI is in Configuration mode. - 2.
-Enable or disable the NETCONF Summary log by typing the following commands:
+2. Enable or disable the NETCONF Summary log by typing the following commands:

 admin logging diagnostics netconf-summary-log enabled

 no admin logging diagnostics netconf-summary-log enabled